 - A Brakeman: The brakeman’s job is to check and handset all brakes on the cars.

-- Docents: The Friends of the Cumbres & Toltec provide volunteer docents who ride in the gondola care and share interesting information and stories about the history of the train and interesting points of interest along the route.
+- Docents: The Friends of the Cumbres & Toltec provide volunteer docents who ride in the gondola car and share interesting information and stories about the history of the train.

 Of course, there is a whole team in the engine yards, as well as people who work in both the Antonito and Chama Depots, who handle everything from selling tickets to reservations.
 And let’s not forget the excellent cooks and servers who prepare and serve the delicious hot lunch at Osier Station.